[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 What is Terraform?

 Terraform is one of the most used infrastructure as code (IaC) tools.
 It allows IT professionals to define their infrastructure as code and automates the deployment and management of infrastructure across multiple cloud providers and services.
-If you are looking for a reliable and efficient way to manage your infrastructure’s lifecycle, from provisioning and compliance to resource management, Terraform is a viable choice.
+If you are looking for a reliable and efficient way to manage your infrastructure’s lifecycle, from provisioning and compliance to resource management, Terraform does that job.

 Terraform use cases